 - Pelvic Floor Physical Therapy: Working with a physical therapist or health care provider who specializes in the pelvic floor muscles can help you learn to strengthen and control the muscles involved in urination.
 One type of exercise to strengthen the pelvic floor is called a Kegel.

-- Medicines: These relieve the frequent urges by blocking the nerve that signals your bladder to contract too soon.
+- Medications: These relieve the frequent urges by blocking the nerve that signals your bladder to contract too soon.

 - Electrical Stimulation and Neuromodulation sends small pulses of electricity to your pelvic muscles to make them tighter and stronger